luigirizzo/netmap/README.md

 ### Windows

 Netmap has been ported to Windows in summer 2015 by Alessio Faina as part of his Master thesis.
-Please look [here](WINDOWS/README.txt) for details.
+You may take a look [here](WINDOWS/README.txt) for details, but please be aware that the port has been left behind for years, and is currently unmantained.

 ## Applications